 According to my cultural research, beer lovers are social types who are often more open and generally down to earth.
 That means they’ll usually be more than happy to oblige in conversation about favorite local beers and best beer styles.
 Not only will you have an instant friend, but you’ll have the opportunity to experience your vacation destination like a local, adding a layer of connected authenticity not found on Yelp.

 2. Swap wine with beer for a new foodie experience.

-Experiencing the local flavors is one of the best parts of traveling.
+Experiencing the local flavors is one of the best parts of ayahuasca and san pedro retreats in the Andes traveling.
 From my conversations with beer lovers, they like to experience all what life has to offer.
 So, instead of asking your waiter (or even better, a cicerone) for wine recommendations to go with your locally-sourced meal, kick off your experience with a beer pairing instead.
 Beer is just as versatile as wine to complement a meal.